 As we have calculated similarity coefficients between precursors, we would like to visualise these connections interactively and explore the data.
 The MetCirc package implements shinyCircos that allows for such kind of exploration.
 It is based on the shiny and on the circlize (Gu2014) framework.
-Inside of shinyCircos information of precursor ions are displayed by (single-) clicking over precursors.
+Inside of shinyCircos information of precursor ions are displayed by (single-clicking over precursors.
 Precursors can also be permanently selected by double-clicking on them.
 The similarity coefficients can be thresholded by changing the slider input.
 Also, on the sidebar panel, the type of link to be displayed can be selected: should only links between groups be displayed, should only links within groups be displayed or should all links be displayed?
 Ordering inside of groups can be changed by selecting the respective option in the sidebar panel.
 Momentarily, there are options to reorder features based on clustering, the m/z or the retention time of the precursor ion.
-In the "Appearance" tab, the size of the plot can be changed, as well as the precision will only be changed in the text output (not in the graphical output).
+In the "Appearance" tab, the size of the plot can be changed, as well as the precision of the displayed values for the m/z and retention time values.
+Please note, that the precision will only be changed in the text output (not in the graphical output).
 Also, the user can decide if the legend is displayed or not.